LingeshPrabahar/Trying-to-make-GitHub-Repository/README.md

 Semester I - 2022/2023
 Mini Project GROUP 3

- WHAT ARE INVOLVED IN THIS PROJECT?
+ WHAT ARE INVOLVED IN THIS PROJECT ?

 • Research work (search for necessary information regarding the project, additional C++ commands, functions and code segments not taught by lecturer due to time constraint)
 • Program writing (code your solution)